tmhughes81/enrollment_estimator/README.md

 institutional attributes.
 Developed as a capstone project for Udacity's Machine Learning Engineer Nanodegree Program in October 2016.

+## Libraries
+This project requires *Python 2.7* and the following Python libraries installed:

+* NumPy

+* Pandas

+* scikit-learn

 ## Quick Start
 For most users, there are two primary files of interest.